FOR NEW PARENTS

 The Cub Scout uniform consists of a blue uniform shirt — either short-sleeve or long-sleeve — and blue uniform bottoms.
 Bottoms may be either convertible pants or shorts.
 Cub Scouts also wear a cap and neckerchief in a color corresponding to their rank, a special belt, and several badges.

-Webelos can choose either a blue uniform based on the Cub Scout uniform or a tan and olive uniform similar to the Boy Scout uniform.
+Webelos can choose either a blue uniform based on the Cub Scout uniform or a tan and olive uniform similar to the Scout BSA uniform.
 Shirts may be short-sleeve or long-sleeve; bottoms may be convertible pants or shorts.
 Webelos and Arrows of Light also wear special plaid neckerchiefs, web belts, several badges, and may wear a cap.

 The official uniform of STEM Scouts is a white lab coat with a STEM Scouts insignia embroidered on the chest pocket worn over a STEM Scouts T-shirt.